+The Institute for Energy Research (IER), recently posted a blog about oil shale that doesn’t have its facts straight.
 The IER blog falsely claims that the federal government put oil shale resources ‘under lock and key’.
 Oil shale companies have been awarded billions in taxpayer-funded subsidies and received research, development, and demonstration (RD&D) leases on publicly… Read more »

 Update: The report was covered in E&E News (subscription), Mother Jones, Think Progress and DeSmogBlog.
 Click-through for more on our groundbreaking research on fossil fuel-funded groups in the media.
 Fossil fuel-funded front groups, commonly referred to as “think tanks” or “institutes”, have been secretly influencing the media and the public on energy issues by moving… Read more »